7hekaka/newcytosim/doc/main/runs.md

 Note that `frametool objects.cmo` will tell you how many frames are contained in the file.

 3. Copy `objects.cmi` in a new directory.
-Also copy `properties.cmo` and rename it `properties.cmi`.
+Also copy `properties.cmp` and rename it `properties.cmi`.
 Start the `sim` with a new config file, containing these instructions:

            read properties.cmi